adarshkumarsingh83/reactjs/DOCUMENT/REACTJS_EVENTHANDLING_BINDING_README.md

 ## Class Component
 * binding the this keyword with the event
-* it will rener every time the component
+* it will render every time the component
 * perforamce impact
 ```
 import React from 'react'